sfchronicle/newsapp-template/readme.rst

 easy as pie.

-*Executive summary:* Provides everything you need to start building a news app for the Seattle Times (or anywhere else).
+*Executive summary:* Provides everything you need to start building a news app for the SF Chronicle.

 Installation
 ------------